brightcove/brightcove-player-sdk-ios/README.md

     // Add BCOVPUIPlayerView to your video view.
     [self.videoView addSubview:self.playerView];

+**Auto Layout**

+Set the `translatesAutoresizingMaskIntoConstraints` on BCOVPUIPlayerView to `NO` and  add the  to your video container, `videoView`.

+    self.videoView.translatesAutoresizingMaskIntoConstraints = NO;
+    [self.videoView addSubview:self.playerView];

+Then add the constraints for the layout; setting the top, right, left and bottom anchors of your BCOVPUIPlayerView to equal that of `videoView`

+    [NSLayoutConstraint activateConstraints:@[
+                                              [self.playerView.topAnchor constraintEqualToAnchor:self.videoView.topAnchor],
+                                              [self.playerView.rightAnchor constraintEqualToAnchor:self.videoView.rightAnchor],
+                                              [self.playerView.leftAnchor constraintEqualToAnchor:self.videoView.leftAnchor],
+                                              [self.playerView.bottomAnchor constraintEqualToAnchor:self.videoView.bottomAnchor],
+                                              ]];

 **Reminder:** The PlayerUI uses a small font file for various graphics.
 If you are installing the static framework, and not using CocoaPods, be sure to add the file `bcovpuiiconfont.ttf` from the `BrightcovePlayerSDK.framework` bundle directly to your project listing so that the font file is copied into the app bundle